semgrep/semgrep-docs/docs/deployment/add-semgrep-other-ci.md

 1. Create a `SEMGREP_APP_TOKEN`.
 1. Add this token as a credential, secret, or token into your CI provider.
-1. For GitHub repositories: Grant permissions for [Semgrep Cloud Platform](https://github.com/marketplace/semgrep-dev).
-1. Create a CI job running Semgrep; this step is typically achieved by committing a CI configuration file.
+1. Create a CI job that runs Semgrep; this step is typically achieved by committing a CI configuration file.
 The syntax of the configuration file depends on your CI provider..
 1. The CI job can automatically start to run depending on your configuration.
 If the job does not start, run the job through the CI provider's interface or by committing code.
 1. Semgrep detects the `SEMGREP_APP_TOKEN`, sends it to Semgrep Cloud Platform for verification, and if verified, findings are sent to Semgrep Cloud Platform.
 1. Define additional environment variables to enable other Semgrep Cloud Platform features.
 This is done last because it is easier to troubleshoot modifications to jobs after ensuring that the base CI job runs correctly.